diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/gpumd.md

 - `gpumd`, the molecular dynamics executable;
 - `nep`, the Neuroevolution Potential executable;
-- `NepTrainKit`, a toolkit for preparing and analysing NEP training data.

 For more information on Apptainer containers, please look at [this page](/en/about/apptainer/).